Wondering what the GPA requirements for medical school are? Read on to learn how to turn a low GPA into a medical school acceptance!

 An upward trend is much more favorable in admissions committees' eyes than stagnant, low grades.
 If you still have time to retake courses that you did poorly in, especially science courses, retake them.
 Boosting your grades in science courses bodes well for your cumulative and science GPA.

-You can demonstrate your fit through internships and time spent working in the medical field.
+You can demonstrate your fit through internships and time working in the medical field.
 Jobs or programs that allow you to spend time with physicians and healthcare workers should be highlighted in your application.
 Varied experiences like these can help elevate your application:

 Schools want to see why you’ve decided to become a physician and whether or not you know what a medical career entails.
 Emphasize leadership experiences: admissions officers actively search for these in your application.